It’s one of the most magnificent castles in Europe with quite a few interesting stories to tell.

 12. It housed some of the most famous works of art during World War II

-The château got a completely different purpose during World War II because, from 1939 onwards, some of the most famous works of art of the Louvre Museum and other popular museums in France were stored there.
+The château got a completely different purpose during World War II because, from 1939 onwards, some of the most famous works of art from the Louvre Museum and other popular museums in France were stored there.

 13. The entire area around the castle was flooded in 2016